Dear Select County and District Superintendents and Charter School Administrators:

 4) Annual Survey for Title III EL and Immigrant Student Program Subgrantees

 As a condition of funding, each Title III subgrantee accepts assurances, including the requirement to make reports as needed to enable the state agency to perform its duties.
-The CDE uses an annual online survey to collect data that is required to report to the U.S. Department of Education.
+The CDE uses an annual online survey to collect data that is required to report to the ED.
 The annual survey is available from August through September of each fiscal year.

 If you have questions regarding the allocation of Title III EL and Immigrant Program Subgrants, please contact Derrick Andrade, Education Fiscal Services Consultant, School Fiscal Services Division, by phone at 916-327-5922 or by email at DAndrade@cde.ca.gov.